Approximate reading time: 3 minutes

 Belonging to family Zingiberaceae, Ginger contains 1–4% volatile oil containing cineole, zingiberene, borneol, and resins like gingerol and shogaol.
 Cineole shows antitussive effects by suppressing the cough reflex through direct action of cough centre in the medulla

-Ginger also provides a good source of antioxidants with an ORAC score of 39,041.
+Ginger is a good tea for a sore throat and also provides a good source of antioxidants with an ORAC score of 39,041.

 Try our: Ginger Turmeric Defender